GabrielGatimu/HNGx-10-REST-API/README.md

 # HNGx-10-REST-API

-This REST API provides basic CRUD operations for managing person records.
+This REST API provides basic CRUD operations for managing person records in a database.

 ## Tech Stack Used